Jaimepas77/The-game-of-life/ideas.md

 - Load patterns from files -> done
 - Making the board a torus (geometric topology) (easy) -> done
 - Personalise option for the size of the board
-- Use a graphic rendered component instead of a grid of buttons to represent the board
+- Use a graphic rendered component instead of a grid of buttons to represent the board -> done